Comparison15 min read

 Get the most out of smart device’s built-in hardware

 You want your prototypes to interact seamlessly with the hardware they’re designed for.
 Take smartphones and tablets, for instance.
-They come jam-packed with a range of hardware features.
+They come jam-packed with a range of hardware capabilities.

-ProtoPie gets the most out of your device's built-in hardware, e.g., camera, microphone, gyroscope, and proximity sensor.
+ProtoPie gets the most out of your device's built-in hardware, e.g., camera (for taking photos, scanning QR & barcodes), microphone, gyroscope, and proximity sensor.
 Prototyping Instagram or TikTok-like apps, voice assistants, dictation apps, mobile games, and augmented reality (AR) apps—it’s all possible with ProtoPie.

 TV prototype with voice prototyping features.